Measure candidate ability and aptitude at work

 Abstract, inductive or diagrammatic reasoning tests measure an individual’s general intellect and ability to work with new concepts or ideas.

-Abstract reasoning ability tests are non-verbal and adopt a multiple choice format under timed conditions.
+Abstract reasoning tests are non-verbal and adopt a multiple choice format under timed conditions.

 Respondents of an Abstract Ability Test will be presented a series of shapes or patterns and must predict what comes next.

-The mechanical ability test is for any role where people will need to work with mechanical or technical concepts.
+The mechanical reasoning test is for any role where people will need to work with mechanical or technical concepts.
 Candidates will taking this assessment will:

 - Need to show understanding and applying basic principles of physics and mechanical devices